stratumn/generators/agent-basic-js/files/README.md

 Press `Ctrl^C` to stop the services.

-**Note:** While the agent will automatically restart if a file changes, you will have to run `strat up` again if you add NodeJS packages to `package.json`.
+**Note:** While the agent will automatically restart if a file changes, you will have to run `indigo-cli up` again if you add NodeJS packages to `package.json`.

 {{- $fossilizer := (input "developmentFossilizer") -}}
 {{- if eq $store .dummystore}}